 For example, in most days, traders receive data from either the EU or the EU countries and from the United States (We touch this point in our “RingTheBell“).
 By having all this data, they can make solid decisions on how to enter or leave the trades.

 This is the pair between the Great Britain Pound and the dollar.
-The pair is the second mostly traded currency in the world.
+The pair is the third mostly traded currency in the world.

 Traders love it because of its liquidity and the access to financial news.
 Like the US, Britain regularly releases regular economic data, which is very important in helping traders make decisions on entry or exit from trades.

 The pair is commonly known as ‘The Cable‘.

 This is a pair between the Euro and the pound.
 The relationship between Europe and the EU is about to get interesting because of the Brexit effects.